Skip to main content

 Road markings are used to define roads, bus and cycle lanes, and traffic calming schemes.
 They also help enforce parking or loading areas and reduce damage to the side of roads.

-Any faded or worn road markings on the highways which we are responsible for will be responded to within the below response times (depending on their severity and road category).
+We will respond to faded or worn road markings on highways within the timescales below.
+The response times depend on severity and road category.

-All other roads Missing Give Way, Stop Lines 5 days All other road markings - 70% loss of effective marking 13 weeks
+All other roads Missing give way or stop lines 5 days All other road markings - 70% loss of effective marking 13 weeks

-Footways and Cycleways Missing Give Way, Stop Lines 5 days All other road markings - 70% loss of effective marking 13 weeks
+Footways and cycleways Missing give way or stop lines 5 days All other road markings - 70% loss of effective marking 13 weeks

 Grass, hedges, trees and weeds

-During the summer months, we have an annual grass cutting programme for grass verges along Cambridgeshire roads.
-Our grass cutting programme takes place between May and October.
-Grass cutting is carried out by one of the County Council's subcontractors or by some parish councils on our behalf.
+We have an annual grass cutting programme for grass verges along Cambridgeshire roads.
+This takes place between May and October.
+Grass cutting is carried out by one of the council's subcontractors or by some parish councils on our behalf.

 If you notice an area where grass is causing a safety issue, you can report it to us via our online reporting tool.
 Below are our response times.